HenriqueRadical/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 When the workday finishes Rafael wishes to do a chest workout, having already **marked as one favorite workout** in his app.
 The Rafael proceeds with opening the app, and **selecting the "workouts" panel**, where there are displayed all the workouts available in the app.
 In this panel, he goes to the area of **favorites workouts** and selects the chest workout.
 Therefore appears **information about the workout** and **selects the option to start the workout**.

 After the workout, Rafael goes to the app and **sees the overall stats**, which show him the duration of the workout and the calories burned.

-He may also **see his stats in the panel "stats"** where all his progress is displayed, selecting a specific period.
+Rafael intrigued about his progress this week, goes **to the panel "stats"** where all his progress is displayed, selecting a period, in this case, **selecting this week**.

 ## Scenario 3-1: António adds a new client in the app